ecosensors/EcoBoard/README.md

 ![Charge rate](assets/charge-rate.jpg)

 The default charge rate is 1A.
-To modify from the default value, cut the traces in the jumpers and solder according to need.
+To modify from the default value, cut the traces in the jumpers and solder according to your need.

 ### Input current limit